vzaccaria/aos-playground/README.md

 > Advanced Operating Systems playground

-This repo contains some of the example code shown during the lectures.
-It also contains both the new linux and miosix playground which previously where in separate repos.
+This repo contains example code shown during the lectures.
+It also contains both the new linux and miosix playground which where in separate repos.

 # History